its-your-favorite/Fancy/README.md

 - var sampleFancyObject = new FancyObject({a: 1, b:3, c: 2});
 - sampleFancyObject.keys(); // ['a', 'b', 'c']

 FancyArrays are extensions of arrays and thus should usually be interchangeable with arrays.
-The cases when they aren't (json serialization, .concat) you can convert back to an array with .toTrueArray()
-So please checkout https://github.com/documentcloud/underscore/ and https://github.com/osteele/functional-javascript.
+The cases when they aren't (json serialization, .concat) you can convert back to an array with .toTrueArray() .
+Also please checkout https://github.com/documentcloud/underscore/ and https://github.com/osteele/functional-javascript.

 ###Don't ask me:
  * How's this different than using underscore and functional js?